 - Organize a public health intervention to support affected workers and prevent future generations from becoming ill.

-Our work is conducted under three operational pillars
+Our work is conducted under four operational pillars:

 Juan SalgadoCommunity Organizer, Co-Founder